’90 Day Fiance: Happily Ever After’ Tell-All Part 3 Recap: Jorge Says He’s Embarrassed About Anfisa’s Job

 The 90 Day Fiance co-stars weigh in on the issue about Pedro sending money to his family.
 Danielle asks Chantel why she’s so upset about her husband being so generous to his family.
 Chantel reiterates that she and Pedro live in a small studio apartment while his family is living off their money.
 Later, she says she’s done with the drama and just wants to move on.

 However, it seems that Chantel and Pedro’s drama is far from over.
-Pedro reveals that her sister is coming to the U.S. soon.
+Pedro reveals that his sister is coming to the U.S. soon.
 This is the same sister who called Chantel nasty names back in the Dominican Republic.

-Mohamed Plans to ‘Disappear’
+Mohamed Plans to “Disappear”

 After the “Tell-All” panel, Mohamed quickly walks out of the studio.
-He says he just wants to quietly move on with his life, de-activate his social media accounts, and “disappear.”
+He says he just wants to quietly move on with his life, deactivate his social media accounts, and “disappear.”
 But Danielle won’t let him.
 She tries to run after her ex-husband.

 Danielle fails to catch Mohamed, which leaves her devastated.
 She breaks down in tears on her way home.